1401 Charlestown Road

 No. Student loans are unaffected.

 Yes.
 VFCC graduates wishing to obtain an updated diploma can receive one by mail by submitting a formal request through our registrar’s office.
 There is a form which you can download by clicking here.
-Normally, there is a fee of $40 for a diploma; however, in honor of our alumni, the fee has been reduced between now and June 30, 2015 to only $20.
-New University diplomas will not be mailed until mid-October, 2014.
+Please note that there is a fee of $40 for a diploma.

 The standard diploma size is 8’’ x 10’’ and it will be signed by the current president.
 To request a new diploma, contact the Office of the Registrar with your request by filling out this form.